thelounge/thelounge.github.io/_guides/reverse-proxies.md

 ---
 layout: documentation
 title: Configure a reverse proxy for The Lounge
-description: Configuring a reverse proxy for The Lounge.
+description: Serve The Lounge through a reverse proxy such as Nginx, Apache, Caddy, HAProxy, Cloudflare, or Redbird
 ---

 {% include toc.md %}